Introduction to web APIs

 data is transferred in the following formats:

-(most common and what we'll focus on),XML
+JSON(most common and what we'll focus on),XMLorYAML

 API URLs: Example

-is the base URL for the main Spotify API, onto which numerous endpoints can be added, such as:
+https://api.spotify.com/v1 is the base URL for the main Spotify API, onto which numerous endpoints can be added, such as:

 /browse/categories